 - Improving first call resolution – Have a good understanding of the equipment being repaired, the asset history, known issues, and the parts that are likely needed

 Better Cash Flow, More Revenue

-- Optimized routing – With field service automation, workers can be assigned to a job based on customer location, employee credentials, service-level priority – or a great number of other factors.
+- Optimized routing – With Dynamics 365 for Field Service automation, workers can be assigned to a job based on customer location, employee credentials, service-level priority – or a great number of other factors.
 Companies can often schedule 10-20% more clients per day when the route is optimized.

 - Adding service revenue from SLAs – Create new revenue streams by offering warranties / guarantees, and by properly billing clients for services that are outside the scope of the client’s Service Level Agreement.